-We’ve spent the past few months discussing point of view, scenes, and characters.
+We’ve spent the past few posts discussing point of view, scenes, and characters.
 I think it prudent to pause a moment and back up a bit.
 Before you can create your characters, decide on point of view, or start crafting scenes, you need to know what type of story you’re working on.
 So let’s talk about what speculative fiction is.

 The beauty of a good book is getting to be transported to a different world.
 Sometimes that means our world through someone else’s eyes.
 But other times it literally means to a different world or a different version of our world.
 These latter two options tend to fall into the category of speculative fiction.